drowning-cat/conform.nvim/README.md

         return { "isort", "black" }
       end
     end,
-    -- Use the "*" filetype to run formatters on all filetypes.
+    -- You can use tables-as-keys to define multiple file types for the same formatter [{ "bash", "csh", "ksh", "sh", "zsh" }] = { "beautysh" }, -- Use the "*" filetype to run formatters on all filetypes.
     ["*"] = { "codespell" },
     -- Use the "_" filetype to run formatters on filetypes that don't